 This article will cover the basics of NetSuite User Roles and Permissions.
 Roles & Permissions, simply put, restrict what a user can and cannot view or edit in NetSuite.
-This helps promote security and data integrity in your business and helps the user not get overwhelmed by the capabilities and features available in the NetSuite UI.
+This helps promote security and data integrity in your business, and it also helps users not get overwhelmed by the capabilities and features available in the NetSuite UI.

 NetSuite provides a standard set of Roles that are provisioned in every NetSuite Account.
 However, a custom set of roles can also be provisioned in your account during your NetSuite Implementation.